BatoolKad/MiniPythonProjects/README.md

 ## Introduction

 In this repository, you will find a curated list of Python projects, each focusing on specific aspects of the language.
-The projects cover a range of topics, including data manipulation, algorithms, web development, and more.
-The goal is to provide a hands-on learning experience that not only reinforces your Python skills but also encourages creativity and problem-solving.
+The projects cover a range of topics, including data manipulation, algorithms, web development, and Generative AI.
+The goal is to provide a hands-on learning experience that reinforces your Python skills and encourages creativity and problem-solving.

 ## Project List